Dorel Declares Quarterly Dividend

-Dorel Industries Inc. (TSX: DII.B DII.A) today announced it has declared a regular quarterly dividend of US$0.125 per share on the outstanding number of the Company’s Class A Multiple Voting Shares, Class B Subordinate Voting Shares and Deferred Share Units.
-The dividend is payable on March 6, 2009 to shareholders of record as at the close of business on February 20, 2009.
+Dorel Industries Inc. (TSX: DII.B DII.A) today announced it has declared its regular quarterly dividend of US$0.125 per share on the outstanding number of the Company’s Class A Multiple Voting Shares, Class B Subordinate Voting Shares and Deferred Share Units.
+The dividend is payable on March 17, 2010 to shareholders of record as at the close of business on March 3, 2010.

 Dorel Industries Inc. (TSX: DII.B, DII.A) is a world class juvenile products and bicycle company.
 Established in 1962, Dorel creates style and excitement in equal measure to safety, quality and value.
 The Company’s lifestyle leadership position is pronounced in both its Juvenile and Bicycle categories with an array of trend-setting products.
-Dorel’s powerfully branded products include Safety 1st, Quinny, Cosco, Maxi-Cosi and Bébé Confort in Juvenile, as well as Cannondale, Schwinn, GT, Mongoose and SUGOI in Recreational/Leisure.
+Dorel’s powerfully branded products include Safety 1st, Quinny, Cosco, Maxi-Cosi and Bébé Confort in Juvenile, as well as Cannondale, Schwinn, GT, Mongoose, Iron Horse and SUGOI in Recreational/Leisure.
 Dorel’s Home Furnishings segment markets a wide assortment of furniture products, both domestically produced and imported.
-Dorel is a US$2 billion company with 4600 employees, facilities in seventeen countries, and sales worldwide.
+Dorel is a US$2.2 billion company with 4700 employees, facilities in eighteen countries, and sales worldwide.

 Caution Concerning Forward-Looking Statements